grych/drab/README.md

 end
 ```

+  2. Download and install packages (including Drab):

 ```bash
 $ mix deps.get
 ```

-  2. Go to the application directory (if your Phoenix Web application is under the umbrella, go there) and run `mix drab.install`:
+  3. Go to the application directory (if your Phoenix Web application is under the umbrella, go there) and run `mix drab.install`:

 ```text
 bash% mix drab.install